adlnet/xAPI-Spec/xAPI.md

 _high-level overview_ of a given facet of the Experience API are labeled **description** or **rationale**.
 Items in this document labeled as **requirements**, **details** or **examples** are more technical.

-As a rule of thumb, if the guideline appears technical or seems to be a requirement, it should be interpreted as such.
+As a rule of thumb, if the guideline appears technical or seems to be a requirement, interpret it as such.
 This is especially true of longer, more, detailed explanations and of tables, each of which would be unintuitive and/or lengthy to dissect into a list of requirements.